 Workspot customers have reported up to 30% savings on an annual basis.
 Below is a cost comparison estimate of a 1,000-user on-premises VDI deployment with a comparable Workspot deployment:

 And when you begin calculating savings, these hard costs are only one part of the picture.
 The indirect or “soft costs” are critical to consider as well.
 I’d be glad to have a more detailed discussion about the value of strategic benefits in addition to a hard cost analysis.
-Be sure to access our Cloud VDI Savings Calculator as a starting point.

 Bottom line?
 Workspot invented a solution to the problem of complex and costly desktop management.
 We packaged all that innovation into a turnkey service that is simple to deploy, manage and scale – across public cloud regions globally.
 Our cloud desktop prices are inclusive of cloud compute costs, Go-Live deployment services, and support.
 Interested?
 Schedule a demo to learn more, and be sure to ask us about security and enterprise-readiness too (among the many Workspot differences!).